bwesterf5/agility_dns_docs_17/docs/_build/html/_sources/dns201_agility2017.rst.txt

 ~~~~~~~~~~~~~~~~~~

 * In the GUI, navigate to: **DNS > Delivery > Listeners > Listener List**
-* Edit the internal-listener-TCP to use the AuthNS-hybrid DNS profile.
+* Edit the external-listener-TCP to use the AuthNS-hybrid DNS profile.
 * Click **Update** to finish.

 Create Nameservers for Zone Transfer Clients